Contact us today for your Free Quote

 Close

-As we settle into 2024, it is important to note that there’s going to be some major reforms in England’s recycling in the coming years, which will affect households, businesses and waste collectors.
+As we settle into 2025, it is important to note that there’s going to be some major reforms in England’s recycling, which will affect households, businesses and waste collectors.
+DEFRA unveiled major plans to reform England’s waste system at the end of October 2023, under the initiative called ‘Simpler Recycling’.

 With new reports about procurement and council confidence emerging, alongside support campaigns from related bodies, we thought it would be important to go through these reforms and their implications for everyone involved.